The City and County of San Francisco (City) is committed to equal employment opportunity. It is the City's policy to ensure:

 - reasonable accommodations for qualified employees and applicants that require them.

-The Department of Human Resources Harassment Helpline is (415) 557-4900 or (415) 557-4810 (TTY).
+The Department of Human Resources EEO Helpline is (415) 557-4900 or (415) 557-4810 (TTY).
 Employees and applicants can use this number to obtain information regarding EEO procedures and issues, to make a complaint or to ask questions.

 Filing a Complaint

 The Department of Human Resources, Equal Employment Opportunity Division (EEO Division) evaluates and investigates complaints filed by applicants and employees who believe they are experiencing discrimination, harassment, or retaliation in City employment.

 - How to File a Discrimination, Harassment, or Retaliation Complaint